Rhodesian Bush War

-The Rhodesian Bush War, also known as the Rhodesian Civil War, Second Chimurenga and the Zimbabwe War of Independence, was a civil conflict from July 1964 to December 1979 (Note: The start and end of the war are difficult to precisely date.
+The Rhodesian Bush War, also known as the Rhodesian Civil War, the Second Chimurenga or the Zimbabwe War of Independence, was a civil conflict from July 1964 to December 1979 (Note: The start and end of the war are difficult to precisely date.
 Dates which can be considered the beginning include 4 July 1964, when ZANU insurgents killed Petrus Oberholzer; 11 November 1965, when Rhodesia issued its Unilateral Declaration of Independence; 28 April 1966, the date of a contact between ZANU cadres and the British South Africa Police near Sinoia; and 21 December 1972, when ZANLA attacked Altena Farm in north-eastern Rhodesia, marking the start of the war in earnest.
 Zimbabwe's modern ruling party, ZANU–PF, considers the third of these dates official and refers to the contact as the Battle of Sinoia.
-The end of the war is generally placed at 12 December 1979, when the country fell under interim UK control following the Lancaster House Agreement.) in the unrecognised state of Rhodesia (later the temporary British colony of Zimbabwe-Rhodesia, and now independent Zimbabwe).
+The end of the war is generally placed at 12 December 1979, when the country fell under interim UK control following the Lancaster House Agreement.) in the unrecognised state of Rhodesia (later the temporary British colony of Zimbabwe-Rhodesia, and now the independent Zimbabwe).
 (Note: The name of the country equivalent to modern Zimbabwe changed numerous times during the war.
 The Southern Rhodesian government announced in October 1964 that it would simply become Rhodesia when Northern Rhodesia changed its name to Zambia, but the UK refused to grant assent to this, ruling that it was beyond the powers of the colonial government to change the country's name.
 The colonial government continued using the shortened name anyway, declared independence as Rhodesia, and used that name until becoming Zimbabwe Rhodesia in June 1979.)

-The conflict pitted three forces against one another: the Rhodesian white minority-led government of Ian Smith (later the Zimbabwe-Rhodesian government of Bishop Abel Muzorewa); and militant African guerillas organisations such as Zimbabwe African National Liberation Army (ZANLA), the military wing of Robert Mugabe's Zimbabwe African National Union (ZANU); and the Zimbabwe People's Revolutionary Army of Joshua Nkomo's Zimbabwe African People's Union (ZAPU).
+The conflict pitted three forces against one another: the Rhodesian white minority-led government of Ian Smith (later the Zimbabwe-Rhodesian government of Bishop Abel Muzorewa); militant African guerillas organisations such as the Zimbabwe African National Liberation Army (ZANLA), the military wing of Robert Mugabe's Zimbabwe African National Union (ZANU); and the Zimbabwe People's Revolutionary Army of Joshua Nkomo's Zimbabwe African People's Union (ZAPU).

 The war and its subsequent Internal Settlement, signed in 1978 by Smith and Muzorewa, led to the implementation of universal suffrage in June 1979 and the end of white minority rule in Rhodesia, which was renamed Zimbabwe Rhodesia under a black majority government.
 However, this new order failed to win international recognition and the war continued.
 Neither side achieved a military victory and a compromise was later reached.

 Negotiations between the government of Zimbabwe-Rhodesia, the government of the United Kingdom, and Mugabe and Nkomo's united "Patriotic Front" took place at Lancaster House, London in December 1979, and the Lancaster House Agreement was signed.
 The country returned temporarily to British control and new elections were held under British and Commonwealth supervision in March 1980.
 ZANU won the election and Mugabe became the first Prime Minister of Zimbabwe on 18 April 1980, when the country achieved internationally recognised independence.